thomas-haslwanter/statsintro/rst/statsIntroduction.rst

 I have not seen many books on Python that I really liked.
 My favorite introductory book is .
-A good free book, which introduces Python with a focus on statistics, is `Introduction to Python for Econometrics, Statistics and Data Analysis, by Kevin Sheppard, Oxford University <http://www.kevinsheppard.com/images/0/09/Python_introduction.pdf>`__.
+A good free book, which introduces Python with a focus on statistics, is `"Introduction to Python for Econometrics, Statistics and Data Analysis", by Kevin Sheppard, Oxford University <http://www.kevinsheppard.com/images/0/09/Python_introduction.pdf>`__.

 In general, I suggest that you start out by installing a Python